Skip to content

 Breakfast

-We journey by express train to Sapporo, Hokkaido’s prefectural capital, skirting vast Uchiura Bay on the way.
-With its wide boulevards and large public parks, Sapporo is a welcoming, cosmopolitan city with a lively food scene and stylish shops.
+You continue your journey to Sapporo, Hokkaido’s prefectural capital.
+With its wide boulevards and large public parks, Sapporo is a welcoming cosmopolitan city with a lively food scene and stylish shops.
 In February the city hosts the Sapporo Snow Festival, one of Japan’s most popular events.
-However over April-May the atmosphere is distinctly spring-like, with masses of flowers on display in Odori Koen, the long stretch of public park in the city’s centre.
+However, over April-May, the atmosphere is distinctly spring-like with masses of flowers on display in Odori Koen, the long stretch of public park in the city’s centre.

 Breakfast, Dinner

-After lunch we head to the quaint town of Otaru.
-Once a vibrant trading centre, Otaru has converted its stone and brick warehouses from its boom times into attractive museums, glass workshops, craft breweries and sake distilleries.
-We explore Otaru’s central canal with its Victorian-era buildings and street lamps and visit intriguing Aoyama Villa, once the home of a wealthy herring merchant built during the hey days of Otaru’s prosperous herring trade.
+After lunch, you head to the quaint town of Otaru.
+Once a vibrant trading centre, Otaru has converted its stone and brick warehouses, from its boom times, into attractive museums, glass workshops, craft breweries and sake distilleries.
+You explore Otaru’s central canal with its Victorian-era buildings and street lamps and visit the intriguing Aoyama Villa, once the home of a wealthy herring merchant built during the heydays of Otaru’s prosperous herring trade.

 Breakfast, Dinner

 You can take a domestic flight from Sapporo to the international airports in Tokyo, or if you’d like to linger in Japan a little longer, we would be delighted to plan your personal post-tour extension to show you a different part of Japan.
-Please see our Model Extension Itineraries for inspiration.
+Please see our Model Extension Itineraries on the Private Tour page for inspiration.

 Breakfast